Fysh-Fyve/fysh/README.md

 ><steven> = ><})}> ~
 ```

-Steven doesn’t give a flying fysh about their scale direction. ≈ for variable
+Steven doesn’t give a flying fysh about scale direction. ≈ for variable
 assignment is cool with them too.

 ```fysh